Nozbe/WatermelonDB/docs-master/Installation.md

     At least Xcode 12.2 and iOS 13 are recommended (earlier versions are not tested for compatibility).

-4. **Fix up your Bridging Header**

-    You will likely see that the iOS build fails to compile.
-If this happens, locate the Swift Bridging Header (likely `ios/YourAppName/YourAppName-Bridging-Header.h`), and paste this:

-    ```objc
-    #import <React/RCTBundleURLProvider.h>
-    #import <React/RCTRootView.h>
-    #import <React/RCTViewManager.h>
-    #import <React/RCTBridgeModule.h>

-    // Silence warning
-    #import "../../node_modules/@nozbe/watermelondb/native/ios/WatermelonDB/SupportingFiles/Bridging.h"
-    ```

-    You might have to tweak the import path to correctly locate Watermelon's bridging header.

 ### Android (React Native)

 **Set up Babel config in your project**